 Trust The Feeling

-Kevin, told me about his reasoning behind choosing to practice NLP therapy.
-His story was touching and pulled on my heartstrings and in a world where we often need numbers and statistics to tell us where to focus our energy, these simple stories are often the ones that win out, in the social and cultural narrative of influence.
+Kevin, told me about his reasoning behind choosing to practice NLP (Neuro-Linguistic Programming) therapy.
+His story was touching and pulled on my heartstrings and in a world where we often need numbers and statistics to tell us where to focus our energy, these simple stories are often the ones that win out for me, in the social and cultural narrative of influence.

 Yet on a wider front, in educational narratives, we often disparage and vilify our connection to the heartstring pull of emotion.